 At both the start and finish lines it is customary to dress up.
 You will see people dressed in the most ridiculous things as you will be apart of the Rickshaw Videos.
 So when preparing for the Rickshaw Run, think of a theme within your team and go all out when pimping your design and picking your clothing.
 There are prizes for most pimped out rickshaw, best dressed and a few other awards like worst drivers, etc.

 So bring Outfits for either or both the Starting Parade and the Finishing Parade.
 Another cool thing to bring is some sort of gifts for the locals.
 In the poorer areas if you break down or stop for a bit, giving the kids some little nic-nacs really makes there day.
 Things like pens, notepads, balls, all of that sort of thing.

 PREPARING FOR THE RICKSHAW RUN – OVERVIEW

 So when you are preparing for the Rickshaw Run, make sure you go over all those things to ensure you don’t go overboard or miss something vital.
-Oh and as a heads up, the internet SUCKS in India which amazed me but at the same time, just means you’ll have to focus on more time enjoying India.
+Also as a heads up, the internet is terrible in India which amazed me but at the same time, just means you’ll have to focus on more time enjoying India.